 Some other sites allow you to conduct instant background checks, but the information is usually less accurate and often incomplete.
 If accuracy over speed is your priority, then you're better off doing it right the first time.

-If you’re doing employment background checks, you should compare the results against any statements your potential employees made in their applications or interviews.
-Did the applicant lie about or exaggerate work history?
+In the case of employment background checks, you should compare the results against any statements your potential hire made in his or her applications and interviews, as well as verifying how long the applicant worked with previous companies.
+Did the applicant lie about or exaggerate their work history?
 An applicant may claim he was a manager when the employment background check shows he was only an assistant.

-For example, if you're planning to hire a truck drive, but the background check revealed a DUI five years ago, you shouldn't necessarily rescind the job offer.
-However, you should speak candidly with the job candidate before deciding whether drinking may still be a problem.
+Be prepared to ask your subject follow-up questions to understand the context for material in the background check.
+For example, if you're planning to hire a truck driver, but the background check reveals a DUI ten years ago, you might not want to automatically rescind the job offer.
+However, you will be prepared to speak candidly with the candidate before deciding to move forward.